 In accordance with the Tax Reform Act of 1986, scholarships and grants received during a specific calendar year that exceed qualified educational expenses are considered taxable income.

 We provide some preliminary information for you here to help you get started, but it is important for you to consult with your tax preparer and carefully review the information available on the IRS website (IRS Publication 970).
 This helpful IRS publication provides definitions, exceptions, a worksheet and other important considerations.
+We have also created a worksheet to help you start reviewing your scholarships for the tax year.

 When calculating your tax liability, you may calculate any general scholarship or grant aid as first applying first to qualified educational expenses (i.e., tuition, mandatory fees, required books and supplies).
 Student loans and work-study are not subject to these tax requirements and should not be included in your calculation.